achmad-firdaus/Version-Control-SCM/README.md

 # Version-Control-SCM
 This about Source Code Management

-I want to make 3 Branch:
+if your place or company not yet used git and than you should to make 3 Branch for compare all source code:
 1. Production
 2. Trial
 3. Development